CARE

 How to Maintain Feather Filled Upholstery

-Frequently Rotate and Flip – Turn the seat cushions and back cushions over and rearrange them so that the couch wears evenly.
+Frequently Rotate & Flip: Turn the seat cushions and back cushions over and rearrange them so that the couch wears evenly.

 It’s normal to want to redecorate and sometimes that means moving a couch from one room to another.
 To better fit through doorways, remove the leg nuts by unscrewing the legs from the bottom and carefully screwing them back in when the sofa is in place.
 Be careful not to push or force the screw into the t-nut as you will risk popping it right through and causing damage.